-Recovery is an important part of any workout routine, and massage guns are a great tool to help you bounce back quickly after a tough workout.
-Massage guns are a relatively new piece of workout equipment in the home gym arsenal, but the trend caught on quickly after many pro teams and athletes around the world started praising the tool for its ability to help them warm up, stay loose, and speed up the recovery process.
-A healthy diet can also contribute to a better performance in the gym next session, so it’s crucial to have the best workout recovery food on hand after each workout.
+Massage guns are great tools to assist with muscle recovery and many pro teams and athletes around the world praise the tool for its ability to help them warm up, stay loose, and speed up the recovery process.
+Of course, a healthy diet can also contribute to a better performance in the gym next session, so it's crucial to have the best workout recovery food on hand after each workout.

 This massage gun runs at three speeds: 1,800 percussions per minute (PPM), 2,400 PPM, and 3,180 PPM and includes five removable tips to target specific areas of your body.
 The Bluetooth feature on the Hyperice guides you through the massage process with precise advice to alleviate sore muscles.
 It's a great tool for beginners who are new to the benefits of massage guns to help you learn how to work each and every muscle.

 This is the Cadillac of massage guns.
 Theragun is the trailblazer of massage gun products, and their PRO model is best-in-class.
 This massage gun is 60% quieter than previous models and offers four unique arm positions to reach every part of the body.
 The customizable speed range can be controlled via Bluetooth in the Thereagun gun app and toggles between 1,750 to 2,400 percussions per minute.
 It reaches 60% deeper into your muscle than other massagers to relieve tension at the root of your discomfort.